List of Taipei Taishin Mars head coaches

 The Taipei Taishin Mars are a Taiwanese professional basketball team based in Taipei City, Taiwan.
 The team was formerly known as the Taipei Mars from 2023 to 2024.
-The team is owned by TS Financial Holdings and coached by Hsu Hao-Cheng, with Lin You-Ting as the general manager.
+The team is owned by TS Financial Holdings and coached by Gianluca Tucci, with Lin You-Ting as the general manager.
 The Mars won 0 T1 League championship and 0 Taiwan Professional Basketball League championship since the team was founded in 2023.

-There have been 2 head coaches for the Taipei Taishin Mars franchise and haven't won any T1 League and Taiwan Professional Basketball League championship.
+There have been 4 head coaches for the Taipei Taishin Mars franchise and haven't won any T1 League and Taiwan Professional Basketball League championship.